 - Prepare your vegetables.
 Wash and cut your potatoes into large chunks.
 Wash the green beans and trim off the ends.

 - When the timer beeps move the valve to venting.
 Once you can, open the pot and add in the vegetables on top of the beef.
 Drizzle the worcestershire sauce over the top.
 Cover the pot and set the manual/pressure cook button to 5 minutes (for softer vegetables) or 4 minutes (for firmer vegetables).
+Make sure valve is set to sealing.
 When the timer beeps let the pot sit there until the pressure naturally releases completely or if you’re in a time bind you can release the pressure after 10 minutes.

 - Remove the lid and scoop the vegetables and meat onto a platter.
 Loosely tent with foil.